 You don't take steps to cancel the credit

-You are overpaid by your employer
+If you are overpaid by your employer

 Waiting for the bank to notice their mistake could take weeks, and during that time the temptation to spend will be harder to resist.

-Think about how you would feel if the roles were reversed and it was your money sitting in someone else's account.
+Think about how you would feel if the roles were reversed, and it was your money sitting in someone else's account.

-A woman from Blackburn was sentenced to 10 months in prison after she went on a spending spree, after receiving £135,000 in error from Abbey bank.
+For instance, a woman from Blackburn was sentenced to 10 months in prison after she went on a spending spree, after receiving £135,000 in error from Abbey bank.

 There have been some exceptional cases where individuals have been allowed to keep money accidentally paid to them.
 This can happen in two ways:

 If you have a credible argument as to why you should keep it: For example, a part-time bank worker who was overpaid £7,500 a year for three years won a court case to keep her windfall.
 A tribunal ruled in her favour after she successfully argued she had assumed the increase was a pay rise that she had been promised by her employers.

 If you did not realise you were given money in error: This argument was used successfully in 1950 in a case between Lloyds Bank and Cecily Kate Brooks.
 Ms Brooks, expecting a similar payment to the amount wrongly credited to her, argued that she spent the money believing that it belonged to her.

 These sorts of cases are the exception not the rule, and pleading ignorance is unlikely to work in your favour.